uselessvevo/pie-audio/docs/en/piekit/Managers.md

-## Managers
+# Managers

-> Warning: the principle of managers' work may change during the active development of the project
+> Attention: the principle of operation may change during the active development of the project

 <br>

 ## Description
 Managers are designed to manage resources separately under the principle of single-responsibility.